Bamboo charcoal

-Bamboo charcoal has a long Chinese history, with documents dating as early as 1486 during the Ming dynasty in Chuzhou.
+Bamboo charcoal has a long history of use in China, with documents dating as early as 1486 during the Ming dynasty in Chuzhou.
 There is also mention of it during the Qing dynasty, during the reigns of emperors Kangxi, Qianlong, and Guangxu.

 Production

 Bamboo charcoal is made of bamboo by means of a pyrolysis process.
 According to the types of raw material, bamboo charcoal can be classified as raw bamboo charcoal or bamboo briquette charcoal.
 Raw bamboo charcoal is made of bamboo plant parts such as culms, branches, and roots.
 Bamboo briquette charcoal is made by carbonizing bamboo residue, such as bamboo dust or saw powder, and compressing it into sticks or lumps.
 There are two equipment processes used in carbonization, one is a brick kiln process, and the other is a mechanical process.

 Uses

 In East Asia and Africa, many people use bamboo charcoal as a cooking fuel, producing less air pollution than other charcoal.
 Like all charcoal, bamboo charcoal purifies water by reducing organic impurities, odorants, and chlorine.

 Thomas Edison and his team developed a carbonized bamboo filament which would be used in the first commercially available light bulb.
 These typically lasted over 1200 hours before burning out.
-Later on, Tungsram would develop tungsten based filaments which burned brighter and lasted longer and would go on to replace bamboo charcoal as a material in lightbulb filaments.
+Later on, Tungsram would develop tungsten based filaments which burned brighter and lasted longer and would go on to replace bamboo charcoal as a material in light bulb filaments.

-Bamboo vinegar (called pyroligneous acid) is a byproduct of pyrolysis with applications in cosmetics, insecticides, deodorants, food processing, and agriculture.
+Wood vinegar (called pyroligneous acid) is a byproduct of pyrolysis with applications in cosmetics, insecticides, deodorants, food processing, and agriculture.

 Preliminary research indicates a potential benefit to plant growth.